diezcami/arctic-fox-theme/_posts/2020-1-08-homelab-esxi.md

 ### SSL Cert

-_Edit: 3/31/20_ I followed [this guide](https://deliciousbrains.com/https-locally-without-browser-privacy-errors/) to update my self-signed certs for the ESXi web portal for anyone on Google Chrome 58 or higher
+_Edit: 3/31/20_ I followed [this guide](https://deliciousbrains.com/https-locally-without-browser-privacy-errors/) to update my self-signed certs for the ESXi web portal for anyone on Google Chrome 58 or higher.

+You'll then need to get your newly generated `cert.key` and `cert.crt` files onto your ESXi host.
+To do that, enable SSH, connect to the machine, and replace `/etc/vmware/ssl/rui.key` and `/etc/vmware/ssl/rui.crt` with the files above.

+Make sure your new key and crt files are renamed to `rui.*`!

 ### Auto Start